GB News

-GB News is a British free-to-air television and radio channel.
-The channel is available on Freeview, Freesat, Sky, YouView, Virgin Media and via the internet.
-Since 4 January 2022, an audio simulcast of the station is available on DAB+ radio.
+GB News is a British free-to-air editorial television and radio news channel.
+The channel is available on Freeview, Freesat, Sky, YouView, Virgin Media and via the internet on Samsung TV Plus, LG webOS TV's (LG Channels), Rakuten TV, Apple TV, YouTube and Truth+.
+An audio simulcast of the station is available on DAB+ radio, Radio Garden and TuneIn Radio.
+In Australia, GB News is available on the Foxtel pay TV platform and on Foxtel's associated live TV news app, Flash.

-Announced in September 2020 and launched in June 2021 from studios at Paddington Basin, London, the channel became Britain's first television news start-up for more than 30 years, since the launch of Sky News in 1989.
+Announced in September 2020 and launched in June 2021 from studios at Paddington Basin, London, GB News became Britain's first television news start-up since the launch of Sky News in 1989.
 It was set up with the aim of broadcasting "original news, opinion and debate", with a mix of news coverage and opinion-based content.
-GB News is described as right-leaning on political issues.
+Hosts of shows on the channel include Nigel Farage, Eamonn Holmes, Michael Portillo, Jacob Rees-Mogg, Andrew Pierce and Camilla Tominey.

-GB News is owned by All Perspectives Ltd, which is a holding company, headquartered in London.
-As of August 2022, All Perspectives Ltd is controlled by three significant shareholders, all of whom work for Christopher Chandler's Dubai-based investment firm Legatum.
+GB News is jointly owned by hedge fund manager Sir Paul Marshall and investment firm Legatum, under the umbrella of a holding company, All Perspectives Ltd, which is headquartered in London.
+As of August 2022, All Perspectives Ltd was controlled by three significant shareholders, all of whom work for Christopher Chandler's Dubai-based investment firm Legatum.
 The CEO of GB News is Angelos Frangopoulos, who formerly ran Sky News Australia.

-The channel's first chairman was Andrew Neil, who left the BBC in 2020 to set up GB News and present a prime-time evening programme.
-However, he presented only nine shows and resigned from his roles at the channel on 13 September 2021, three months after its official launch.
-Other hosts of shows on the channel include Colin Brazier, Alastair Stewart, Dan Wootton, Nigel Farage, Eamonn Holmes, Neil Oliver, Michael Portillo and Andrew Pierce.
-Ofcom have found the channel to have breached standards on more than one occasion regarding misinformation.
+The journalist and broadcaster Andrew Neil, who left the BBC in 2020 to join the channel, became its first chairman and presented a primetime evening programme.
+He left in September 2021, two weeks after the official launch, having presented only nine episodes.